BMW i8 Coupe practicality & boot space

 BMW i8 Coupe interior space, storage & comfort

 Storage space in the i8 is limited to the centre-console bin and cup-holders, plus a small glovebox.
-The compact interior means there isn’t really room for much more than a few phones and wallets, although those rear seats are very handy for somewhere to throw your bags.
+The compact interior means there isn’t really room for much more than a few phones and wallets, although the rear seats are handy for somewhere to throw your bags.

 Due to the stylish and unusual doors, entry isn’t the easiest; thanks to the relationship between the roof and the height of the seat you have to gently lower yourself in.
 However, the seats are comfortable once you've clambered into them.

 There’s just 154 litres of luggage space under the rear cover of the i8, so most owners will use the two small rear seats as extra luggage space.